buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ### Passing credentials for Docker images

-You can pull images from private container registries by adding the following flags to your `bazel` command:
+You can use images from private container registries by adding the following flags to your `bazel` command (replace `USERNAME` and `ACCESS_TOKEN` with the appropriate credentials for the container registry):

 ```
 --remote_default_exec_properties=container-registry-username=USERNAME
 --remote_default_exec_properties=container-registry-password=ACCESS_TOKEN
 ```

-For the values of `USERNAME` and `ACCESS_TOKEN`, we recommend generating a short lived token using the appropriate utility for your cloud provider.
+For the value of `ACCESS_TOKEN`, we recommend generating a short-lived token using the command-line tool for your cloud provider.

-For GCR (Google Container Registry), the username must be `_dcgcloud_token` and a token can be generated with `gcloud auth print-access-token`:
+To generate a short-lived token for GCR (Google Container Registry), the username must be `_dcgcloud_token` and the token can be generated with `gcloud auth print-access-token`:

 ```
 --remote_default_exec_properties=container-registry-username=_dcgcloud_token